Some features and elements may not work while performing updates on this website

 Inactivity is an even higher risk factor if you have other co-factors for developing eye diseases, including family history, previous eye injury or surgery, diabetes, high blood pressure, or very high myopia.
 A combination of healthy lifestyle habits, which include regular exercise and a nutritious diet, and tending to your mental and emotional well-being can reduce these risks significantly.

-Tips for Incorporating Physical Activity Into Your Day - Make it a priority.
+- Make it a priority.
 Schedule your exercise time into your day as if it is a non-negotiable appointment.
 Find the best time of day - for some that is early morning, and for others, late at night.
 Work your way up to a half hour at least thrice weekly.

 - Be realistic.
 You don’t need to become a fitness expert to experience the benefits of exercise.
 Walking, yoga, swimming, and even dancing around the house are all options for staying fit.
 Find a type of exercise that you love, so you will enjoy working this habit into your life.